 Add memorable flavor to basic chicken with a blend of spices you likely have on hand.
 Perfect as is and in burrito bowls, with or without the optional sauce.

 No campout would be complete without s’mores, but as it turned out, the graham crackers got smashed in a fellow camper’s backpack.
-Undeterred, they made a sundae of sorts with the toasted marshmallows, melted chocolate, and graham cracker crumbs.
+Undeterred, they made a sundae of sorts with toasted marshmallows, melted chocolate, and graham cracker crumbs.
 Apparently, it was divine.

-While a diet of burgers and s’mores will not set my son up for a lifetime of stellar health, I was happy that he wanted to be a part of the preparation process and found enjoyment in sitting down with his counselors and friends, savoring the food they had eagerly prepared.
-To me, the biggest reward in the process of cooking is the prospect of gathering around the table and enjoying a meal with those whom I love.
-Amidst sports practices, meetings, and homework, this is often the only time in the course of the day that we truly slow down and catch up.
+While a diet of burgers and s’mores wasn’t the singular foundation for a lifetime of stellar health, I was happy that he wanted to be a part of the preparation process and found enjoyment in sitting down with his counselors and friends, savoring the food they had eagerly prepared.

-The following recipe is one that my sons could someday read and easily prepare for their family or friends.
-(And I hope they do!)
 The fantastic flavor imparted by the wet rub makes this chicken a favorite in our house, and the short list of spices can be mixed well in advance.
 The creamy sauce adds a special touch but the unadorned chicken absolutely holds its own.
 Consider cooking enough chicken to have leftovers; the bright flavor will perk up a variety of south-of-the-border and Asian recipes…and will make quick work of next week’s recipe!

 Chili Lime Chicken